Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Against the spread, Boise State is 7-5-0 this season.

-- The Broncos are 3-1 ATS when favored by 7.5 points or more this season.
+- The Broncos have an ATS record of 3-1 in their four games when favored by 7.5 points or more so far this season.

-- Boise State's games this year have gone over the total in only two out of 12 opportunities (16.7%).

-- When Boise State records more than 26.2 points, it is 6-1 against the spread and 5-2 overall.
+- Boise State is 6-1 against the spread and 5-2 overall this season when the team notches more than 26.2 points.

-- Boise State is 5-1 against the spread and 5-1 overall when the team piles up more than 392.3 yards.
+- Boise State is 5-1 against the spread and 5-1 overall when the team churns out over 392.3 yards.

-- The Broncos have turned the ball over one more time (15 total) than the Chippewas have forced a turnover (14) this season.
+- The Broncos have turned the ball over 15 times this season, one more turnover than the Chippewas have forced (14).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.